kubestellar/kubestellar/environments/dev-env/CONTRIBUTING.md

     status: {}
     ```

-  * Step-5: Check that the workloads are running in the edge pclusters:
+  * Step-5: Check that the workloads are running in the edge clusters:

     ```console
     KUBECONFIG=$florin_kubeconfig kubectl get ns